holoviz-topics/examples/doc/maintenance.rst

 ===================
 The website building occurs in travis jobs that are triggered by commit messages.

-**NOTE:** When you merge PRs, you should be very careful about what is included in the commit messages.
+**NOTE:** When you merge PRs, you should be careful about what is included in the commit messages to avoid accidentally rebuilding projects and re-deploying the dev or rel website on merge.

 Building the dev website
 ~~~~~~~~~~~~~~~~~~~~~~~~